Key terms to understand

 Arrears

 If you don’t pay a premium on time and so fall behind, you are classed as being in 'arrears'.
-Typically, insurers will allow you a certain number of ‘days of grace’ to pay before your policy is cancelled.
+Typically, insurers will allow you a few ‘days of grace’ to pay before your policy is cancelled.

 Assurance